cmudig/counterpoint/docs/_pages/02-marks-and-rendergroups.md

 <h4 id="Attribute-constructor"><code>constructor(value | valueFn | options)</code></h4>

+Constructs an `Attribute` using either a single value, value function, or a dictionary of options.
+If using an options dictionary, the available options are listed below:

 | Option | Description |
 |:-------|:-----------:|
 | `value` | The value of the attribute, if it is not updated using a dynamic function. |